Terminology | Building Guide |Timeline | Bibliography | Quotes

 BIBLIOGRAPHY (top)

-The following are the journals, books, newspapers and private and public collections from which I have drawn my research.
+The following is a selection of the journals, books, newspapers and private and public collections from which I have drawn my research.
 Those with specific posts on this site associated with them are linked.
 “JOB” indicates articles written by James O. Betelle.

 Architectural Styles as Applied to School Buildings, JOB; April, 1919